GENERAL ASSEMBLY OF NORTH CAROLINA

 b.
 Any employee of a licensee whose responsibilities are limited to clerical and administrative tasks for his or her employer and who does not solicit borrowers, accept applications, or negotiate the terms of loans on behalf of the employer.

-engage in business as a bank or a wholly owned subsidiary of a bank, a farm
+authorized to engage in business as a bank or a wholly owned subsidiary of a

-credit system, savings institution, or a wholly owned subsidiary of a savings
+bank, a farm credit system, savings institution, or a wholly owned subsidiary

-institution, or credit union or a wholly owned subsidiary of a credit union,
+of a savings institution, or credit union or a wholly owned subsidiary of a

-under the laws of the United States, this State, or any other state.
-Except for
+credit union, under the laws of the United States, this State, or any other

 d.
 Any licensed real estate agent or broker who is performing those activities subject to the regulation of the North Carolina Real Estate Commission.
 Notwithstanding the above, an exempt person does not include a real estate agent or broker who receives compensation of any kind in connection with the referral, placement, or origination of a mortgage loan.